 Technically, R-value is a measure of thermal resistance; the higher the R-value, the more thermally resistant the material or structure is.
 This isn’t just used to measure sleeping pads.
-It’s used by engineers and scientists to measure everything from windows to fiberglass.
+Engineers and scientists also use R-value to measure everything from windows to fiberglass.
 Our team believes that it’s also the best way to measure the insulation of our pads.

-We measure every mattress design in our on-site cold chamber, kept at a cool 4C (39F).
-Inside this thermally-sealed container, a mattress is placed between two metal plates.
-A section of the bottom plate has been turned into a large sensor and is kept at a steady temperature with a measured electrical current.
-A mattress that provides a lot of insulation will help keep the bottom plate warm and, as a result, the sensor will require less electricity (energy) to maintain its temperature.
-A mattress with less insulation will require more energy.
-This measurement–the amount of energy required to maintain the plate’s temperature– plugs into an equation to provide an R-value for each mattress–the less energy required to keep the plate warm, the higher the R-value and vice versa.
+We measure every pad design in our on-site cold chamber, kept at a cool 4C (39F).
+Inside this thermally-sealed container, a sleeping pad is placed between two metal plates.
+One section of the bottom plate has been turned into a large sensor and is kept at a steady temperature with a measured electrical current.
+A pad that provides a lot of insulation will help keep the bottom plate warm, so the sensor will require less electricity (energy) to maintain its temperature.
+A pad with less insulation will require more energy.
+The amount of energy required to maintain the plate’s temperature plugs into an equation to provide an R-value for each pad.
+The less energy required to keep the plate warm, the higher the R-value and vice versa.

-If you were to make camp for the night, rolling out your sleeping bag and laying directly on the ground, you would quickly get cold due to convective heat loss between your warm body and the cold ground.
+If you were to roll out your sleeping bag and laying directly on the ground, you would quickly get cold due to conductive heat loss between your warm body and the cold ground.
 The compressed down would fail to create an insulative layer between the two.
-By selecting an appropriately insulated sleeping pad, you save your body precious calories and stay warm throughout the night, waking up energized and ready to take the trail.
+By selecting an appropriately insulated sleeping pad, you’ll stay warm throughout the night, and wake up prepared for the trail.
 This process is what makes a sleeping pad so important.

 How To Use R-value

 R-value can be very informative while building your sleep system for a specific adventure.
 Let’s say you’re going into the High Sierra in September.
 You’ll be expecting brisk nights, but there’s real potential for frigid ones too.
 Do you bring the giant 0F winter sleeping bag to be safe or your three-season bag and risk a few cold nights?
-Most people will make a decision based on bag warmth alone, but by factoring in mattress warmth, you suddenly have more options for making your sleeping bag perform better on the margins of its comfort rating.
+Most people will make a decision based on bag warmth alone, but by factoring in pad warmth, you suddenly have more options.
 For instance, on a NeoAir® XLite® (R-value:4.2, Weight: 12 oz.), you should get the comfort your bag is rated for.
-However, jump up to NeoAir® XTherm™; (R-value: 6.9, Weight: 15 oz.) and you could get by on those coldest nights with a greater comfort margin for only an extra 3 ounces – a lot better than jumping to a winter bag that could add up to a pound of extra weight.
+However, jump up to NeoAir® XTherm™; (R-value: 6.9, Weight: 15 oz.) and you could get by on those coldest nights with a greater comfort margin for only an extra 3 ounces – which is much lighter than hauling that heavy winter bag.

-While there are many variables that affect your sleep system’s warmth, this is a crucial piece to a very complicated puzzle.
+There are many variables that affect your sleep system’s warmth, but R-value is a crucial piece to the puzzle.
 That’s what intentional gear selection is all about.
-Collectively, fine-tuning everything in your pack, and making sure you sleep well every night, will make a big difference in the way you feel on your next adventure.
+Selecting the proper sleeping pad will make a big difference in the way you sleep on your next adventure.